About this project

-SCENE (Social and Civic Engagement for Newcomers) provides newcomers and immigrants with pathways to equitable social and civic engagement opportunities by providing trainings, mentorship, nomination support, access to open positions, and guidance post placements.
-The project is made possible through funding from the Government of Canada.
+SCENE (Social and Civic Engagement for Newcomers) provides newcomers and immigrants with pathways to equitable social and civic engagement opportunities through training, mentorship, nomination support, access to open positions, and guidance post-placement.

 Immigrants are socially, politically and economically vital to Canada.
 Approximately 22% of Canadians are immigrants, the highest its been in almost a century.
 Almost 30% of British Columbians are immigrants, and those numbers continue to rise.
 It is imperative that we include the voices of immigrants in civic engagement.